 The need for law tutors stems from the fact that there is an increasing number of aspiring lawyers graduating from law school each year.
 Interest to work in the legal field has boomed in the past few decades.
 For example, the numbers have increased drastically in 1980, there were 40,000 practicing solicitors in England and Wales and approximately 4,500 practicing barristers; the current figures are now 130,000 and 15,600, respectively.

 Times have changed and the need for lawyers has increased.
 This is great news for those who specialize in law tutoring!

 Here are a few places to find recommended law tutors working in London:

-Since London is a very large city there are many law tutors available that will fit your specific needs.
+There is more than one law tutor in London that will fit your specific needs.
 Studying law is very difficult, stressful and competitive.
 The indispensable knowledge provided to you by experienced law tutors makes the whole experience more enjoyable.
-Who knows maybe you’ll even develop a love for the justice system!
+Who knows maybe you'll even develop a love for the justice system!